Nuke tech specs.

 If you want to enable Nuke to calculate certain nodes using the GPU, there are some additional requirements.
 See the Release notes for full details of requirements for GPU acceleration.

-AMD support for Windows and Linux is available in Nuke 11.2v1.
-The followed GPUs with an appropriate driver are supported.
-See the release notes for details.
+The following GPUs with an appropriate driver are supported.
+See the release notes for details on support available in specific versions of Nuke.

 - AMD Radeon RX 480